-Third, when we re-estimate the market prices of risk for this model and reprice the claims to tax revenue and spending, we find a broadly similar valuation puzzle.
-The left panel of Figure A.9 shows the value of the surplus claim in the model with debt and the market value of debt in the data.
+Figure A.13 shows the value of the surplus claim in the model with debt and the market value of debt in the data.
 It shows the same pattern of a large and widening gap in the last three decades of the sample.
-The puzzle is even deeper because the estimates of long-term real bond yields are lower in this model.
-This increases the valuation ratios of revenue and spending claims and turns out to also increase the difference between them.
-The right panel plots the strip risk premium curve for the model with debt.
+The present value of future supluses is on average -226% of GDP, implying the size of the puzzle (the gap) is -264% of GDP.
+The right panel of Figure A.13 plots the strip risk premium curve for the model with debt.
 As in the main model, risk premia on T-, G-, and GDP-strips converge for long-dated strips.
+The government debt portfolio continues to carry a much higher expected return that the safe rate of interest.